-Table A.7 shows the panel specification allowing us to utilize the full decadal variation in the data.23 Two important points emerge.
+Table A.7 shows the panel specification allowing us to utilize the full decadal variation in the data.
+Two important points emerge.
 First, the results are very similar to the long-differenced specification.
 The 2SLS coefficient remains small in magnitude and statistically indistinguishable from zero.
 The first stage is strong (the Kleibergen-Paap F-statistic is 21.13), and the reduced form is small and statistically insignificant.
 Second, column (5) shows the full time path of effects for the reduced form.
 These make clear that the statistically insignificant coefficient in the 2SLS estimate does not stem from the fact that population is sluggish to adjust.
 The time path of the coefficients shows no discernible trend, and there is no clear difference in population growth post-containerization for deeper ports.
-All of the coefficients are never close to statistical significance, and in two of the five decades, the estimated effect is negative, suggesting that, if anything, deeper ports were growing at a slower rate than shallower ones some of the time.
+All of the coefficients are estimated to be very close to zero (the one 'furthest' away from zero is 0.007), the coefficients are never close to statistical significance, and in two of the five decades, the estimated effect is negative, suggesting that, if anything, deeper ports were growing at a slower rate than shallower ones some of the time.